Guitar Design Concepts

 It starts with strings

-Many people visualize the guitar strings pushing up and down on the top of the guitar.
-But the main energy of the strings is produced by them changing length as they vibrate.
-That means that the string energy is moving at right angles to the direction you want the soundboard to move.
+A more powerful force is in the tension of the string along it's length.
+As the string distorts the length changes.
+This tension force is moving at right angles to the direction you want the soundboard to move.
 A guitar with a tailpiece like a mandolin easily converts the energy by pushing the bridge straight down as the string shortens, but a fixed bridge instrument has a more complicated action.

 Active modes in fixed bridge instruments